Skip to main content

 Managed Kubernetes disks

-Managed Kubernetes uses local and network disks of the cloud platform.
+Managed Kubernetes uses local и networked cloud platform disks.

-You can use local and network volumes in a Managed Kubernetes cluster as boot disk and for data storage.
+You can use local and network disks in a Managed Kubernetes cluster as a boot disk and for data storage.

-When choosing a disk, consider specifics of using local and network volumes in Kubernetes.
+When selecting a disk, consider peculiarities of using local and network disks in Kubernetes.

 Using network and local disks in Kubernetes